NoahMollerstuen/mate-rov-announcements-bot/readme.md

 Click this [link](https://discord.com/api/oauth2/authorize?client_id=1049374366875521065&permissions=2147534848&scope=bot%20applications.commands) to invite the bot to your discord server.
 ### Commands
 `/subscribe [page] [channel]`
 Subscribe a channel to page update notifications for one page.
-Valid pages are `explorer`, `pioneer`, `ranger`, `navigator`, `scout`, `scoring`, and `worlds`.
+Valid pages are `explorer`, `pioneer`, `ranger`, `navigator`, `scout`, `scoring`, `worlds`, and `rulings`.
 If no channel is specified the channel from which you called the command will be used as the default.

 `/unsubscribe [page] [channel]`
 Remove a single subscription with the specified page name from the specified channel